suriyadeepan/suriyadeepan.github.io/unpublished/mle-linear.markdown

 ### Learning

-Each point $$y_i$$ is gaussian distributed, the process of learning becomes the process of maximizing the product of the individual probabilities, which is equivalent to maximizing the log likelihood.
+If we assume that each point $$y_i$$ is gaussian distributed, the process of learning becomes the process of maximizing the product of the individual probabilities, which is equivalent to maximizing the log likelihood.
 We switch to log space, as it is more convenient and it removes the exponential in the gaussian distribution.

 ![](/img/mle/lr2.png)